Have you set your freelance copywriting rates yet? One of the most daunting tasks for the new freelance copywriter has to be setting their prices.

 But before you can start invoicing the big bucks you may have to think about a few things first so you can position yourself as well as possible.

-If you are skilled at writing in an area that is rare or unique in some way, think about using that to your advantage when it comes to advertising your copywriting services in 2021.
+If you are skilled at writing in an area that is rare or unique in some way, think about using that to your advantage when it comes to advertising your copywriting services.

 You may be able to cash in on a niche that not many other writers cater to.
-Meaning that in 2021 you can charge top copywriting rates in that particular field.
+Meaning that you can charge top copywriting rates in that particular field.

 Scarcity pays, so dig deep and figure out if you have some ability that may not be quite so common as say, a travel writer.
 Commanding the best rates can be easier if you have knowledge or expertise that is not readily available.

-Once you have figured out the target areas that you will perform copywriting for you can start to think about what sort of rates you can charge in 2021.
+Once you have figured out the target areas that you will perform copywriting for, you can start to think about what sort of freelance copywriting rates you can charge.
 It’s a good idea to re-assess your pricing every year and adjust depending on the market.

-Having your rates firmly established will help you pitch and propose your copywriting services to prospective clients.
+Having your freelance copywriting rates firmly established will help you pitch and propose your copywriting services to prospective clients.

-Putting together your pitch will comprise of a few different elements.
-The work to be undertaken, the nature and delivery of your service, and of course, your copywriting rates for 2021
+Putting together your pitch will comprise a few different elements.
+The work to be undertaken, the nature and delivery of your service, and of course, your freelance copywriting rates.

-An essential part of your proposal, from the client’s perspective, will be the fees that you will be charging for your services, so you need to price correctly.
+An essential part of your proposal, from the client’s perspective, will be the rates that you will be charging for your freelance copywriting services, so you need to price correctly.